celestiaorg/celestia-app/x/payment/spec/docs.md

 While this transaction is created and signed by the user, it never actually ends up onchain.
 Instead, it is used to create a new “malleated” transaction that does get included onchain.
 - [`MsgPayForMessage`](https://github.com/celestiaorg/celestia-app/blob/b4c8ebdf35db200a9b99d295a13de01110802af4/x/payment/types/tx.pb.go#L208-L216)

-The malleated transaction that is created from metadata contained in the original`MsgWirePayFormessage`.
+The malleated transaction that is created from metadata contained in the original `MsgWirePayForMessage`.
 It also burns some of the sender’s funds.

 ## PreProcessTxs
 The malleation process occurs during the PreProcessTxs step.